ILokalin/my_caesar_cli/README.md

 **`$ node caesar.js -s 7 -a encode --input encode-test.txt`**

 ```
-Your shift is 7 and you choice action is encode<br>
+Your shift is 7 and you choice action is encode
-encode-test.txt<br>
+encode-test.txt
 Aopz pz zljyla.
-Tlzzhnl hivba "_" zftivs!<br>
+Tlzzhnl hivba "_" zftivs!
 ```

 **`$ node caesar.js -s 7 -a decode --input decode-test.txt`**

 ```
-Your shift is 7 and you choice action is decode<br>
+Your shift is 7 and you choice action is decode
-decode-test.txt<br>
+decode-test.txt
 This is secret.
-Message about "_" symbol!<br>
+Message about "_" symbol!
 ```

 ### Gratitude